-The Vice President for Finance and Facilities is the campus liaison for security services and the West Virginia State Police are responsible for providing on site safety and security of campus staff, students, and buildings.
-External phones are located in strategic areas throughout the campus.
-These phones ring automatically when removed from the receiver and connect to the Greenbrier County 911 operator.
+The Vice President for Finance and Facilities is the campus liaison for security services and is responsible for contractual services that provide on-site safety and security of campus staff, students, and buildings.
+External phones are located in strategic areas throughout the campus and are indicated by a blue light.
+These phones ring automatically when the emergency button is pushed and connect to the Greenbrier County 911 operator.
 Appropriate response personnel will be immediately dispatched.
 The location of these phones can be found on WVSOM's website and in the Emergency Response Manual.
 Employees shall immediately report any suspicious person, behaviors, or circumstances to their supervisor or notify 911.
+Employees may also contact WVSOM security by phone or text at 304-647-8911.